eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 The [Better Choices system](../better-choices/){:target="_blank"} is a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates who make it to a top-3 runoff.
 I wrote about my complex thoughts on it in my last posts, but here I want to expound on the strategic resilience of the system.

-The winner in this system is the candidate who wins both of their most head-to-head matchups.
+The winner in this system is the candidate who wins both of their head-to-head matchups (a "Condorcet winner").
 If there is a tie, and nobody wins both, the winner is determined by minimax (the candidate with the least bad loss wins if every candidate loses at least one matchup).

 For example, if Alice wins both of her head-to-head matchups against Bob and Clark, then Alice is the winner outright.
-Suppose instead that Alice beats Bob by 300 votes, Bob beats Clark by 200 votes, and Clark beats Alice by 100 votes.
-Then Alice loses by the least amount (100 votes) and is the winner by the minimax tiebreaker.
+Suppose instead that Alice beats Bob by 10%, Bob beats Clark by 5%, and Clark beats Alice by 1%.
+Then Alice loses by the least amount (1%) and is the winner by the minimax tiebreaker.

 [Ranked voting methods are not strategyproof](../gibbard-satt/){:target="_blank"}, but some are more manipulable than others.
 [Ranked-Choice Voting](../ditch-rcv/){:target="_blank"} is infamous (or should be) for its horrendous participation failures and strategic vulnerabilities.
 In both Burlington and Alaska, voters went to the polls, voted for their favorite candidate, and through that changed the outcome from their viable backup candidate to their least favorite candidate.
 Therefore, there is reason to consider a ranked voting system and ask "is this going to bite me for participating honestly?"